 The LLM focuses on how the law relates to individuals, society and the global arena.
 With the support of our academic specialists and practising legal professionals, you’ll take an in-depth look at how and why the law is formed and how it’s applied.

 You’ll also explore how it relates to policy and policy-making processes at national, European and international levels.
 For example, you’ll look at the law in relation to race, disability and religion, discrimination, business regulations, migration, healthcare provision and even the consequences of Brexit.
 And, as you expand your legal knowledge, you’ll also develop advanced critical, analytical and evaluative skills that can be valuable in a range of different roles.

 The LLM is a flexible course, giving you the choice between a general or a specialist route.
 Opt for the general LLM and you’ll take two core units – Research Methods and Dissertation – and choose three others from a broader base of option units according to your interests.
-If you take the specialist route, you’ll focus in on one of four areas, Equality Law, European Law, Human Rights, or Law and Society.
+If you take the specialist route, you’ll focus in on one of five areas, Equality Law, European Law, Human Rights, International Business Law, or Law and Society.
 If you choose the latter route you’ll still be able to add an option unit from a wider, more varied list.

 In this way you can tailor your masters to suit your specific professional interests or academic goals – whether you want a deeper understanding of subjects you’ve already studied or to pursue new areas altogether.

 Throughout your research project, you’ll work with specialist researchers who are shaping the legal environment, from discrimination law to medical ethics.
 It’s an ideal grounding if you’re looking to move into legal research or academia.
 Completing the LLM also shows that you have the intellectual drive and dedication to succeed in your chosen area of law.
 In short, it’s a qualification that will open up opportunities across different disciplines, a range of sectors and around the world.